applericky/macpy/README.md

 # Macpyoui
 A tool to find the vendor of a MAC address.

-Write up of tool on dev.to
+View the write up of this tool on [dev.to](https://dev.to/applericky/mac-address-lookup-using-python-and-an-api--59ba)

 # Prerequisites